-After completing the General Education Requirements graduates will be able to:
+After completing the General Education Requirements as part of a Bachelor's degree, graduates will be able to:

 - 1. Demonstrate essential skills for professional people such as proficiency in oral and written communication and the ability to work with others. - 2.
-Demonstrate a broad knowledge of history, literature, philosophy, science and culture.

-- 3. Demonstrate the ability to analyze and constructively critique alternative worldviews from a Christian worldview. - 4.
+Demonstrate a broad knowledge of history, literature, philosophy, science and culture. - 3.
+Demonstrate the ability to analyze and constructively critique alternative worldviews from a Christian worldview. - 4.
 Demonstrate the ability to do research at a foundational level. - 5.
-Demonstrate personal spiritual growth and insight into human motivation and personalities.
+Demonstrate insight into human motivation and personalities.